-cobas[°] HBV is based on fully automated sample preparation (nucleic acid extraction and purification) followed by PCR amplification and detection.
-The cobas[°] 6800/8800 Systems consist of the sample supply module, the transfer module, the processing module, and the analytic module.
-Automated data management is performed by the cobas[°] 6800/8800 software which assigns test results for all tests as target not detected, < LLoQ (lower limit of quantitation), > ULoQ (upper limit of quantitation) or HBV DNA detected, a value in the linear range LLoQ $\leq x \leq$ ULoQ.
+cobas° HBV is based on fully automated sample preparation (nucleic acid extraction and purification) followed by PCR amplification and detection.
+The cobas° 5800 system is designed as one integrated instrument.
+The cobas° 6800/8800 systems consist of the sample supply module, the transfer module, the processing module, and the analytic module.
+Automated data management is performed by the cobas° 5800 or cobas° 6800/8800 system softwares which assigns test results for all tests as target not detected, <LLoQ (lower limit of quantitation), >ULoQ (upper limit of quantitation) or HBV DNA detected, a value in the linear range LLoQ<x<ULoQ.
 Results can be reviewed directly on the system screen, exported, or printed as a report.